gitpod-samples/gitpod-backstage-demo/README.md

 # Gitpod Backstage Demo

 This repository contains a demo of a Backstage instance that includes the Gitpod Backstage plugin.
 The Gitpod plugin allows users to easily launch a workspace directly from Backstage.
+To get started with the plugin, [head over to the plugin repository](https://github.com/gitpod-samples/gitpod-backstage-plugin).

 ## Getting Started